 In the early 1950s, Warren Avis of America was the founder of The Avis Car rental business; he started renting cars (check it out to know the service that he was in partnership with) out of major USA airports like Miami International and Michigan because there were not any companies doing this.
-There were car rental companies, certainly, but they were located in the business districts and not at the airports.
+There were tampa bay party bus companies, certainly, but they were located in the business districts and not at the airports.
 Warren was a pilot and he simply could not get proper land transport at the airports where he landed.
 The need for this simple service made him establish his car rental business operating from airports.
 Avis was hugely successful and he sold his business in the mid-50s for a sum of some $77,000,000 USD in today’s money.

 “But the basics of a business idea remain the same.”

 With modern technology everything is different, some entrepreneurs may think.
 I completely disagree I’m afraid.
 Technology, if anything, makes us all speed things up to an incredible degree.
 But the basics of a business idea remain much the same as decades ago.
 Even centuries ago.
 It is very difficult to sell something that people do not need and far easier to supply the consumer with something he really needs – like face masks during the pandemic.
 I can guarantee some companies have done remarkably well during the lockdown because of the high demand for their products.
 Some companies have had very serious problems of delivery on time due to a disproportionate demand by consumers.